 - The applicant needs to pay the application fee, commission to the bank, and a transfer fee to repatriate funds.

 - The applicant may transfer funds via different foreign exchange agencies in China and pay additional fees to such agencies.

 A foreign company with a Chinese subsidiary must have a proper repatriation strategy in place to ensure an uninterrupted China profit repatriation.
 This way, the business will have a plan to mitigate any errors and administrative issues or delays.
 Since the State Administration of Foreign Exchange can stop funds repatriation, the company must adhere to all the documentation, taxation, and other legal compliance to minimize the chances of government scrutiny.

-With New Horizons, you can easily set up a foothold in China and manage your employees remotely from your native country.
+With Horizons, you can easily set up a foothold in China and manage your employees remotely from your native country.